margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing #
 ## Journey Writing ##
+## In what way are you selfish? ##
+I can be a selfish person.
+Whe I dwell in self-pity, and complain about rejection, the slights, the things done wrong, the ways others are perfect, and I am not.
+I am selfish when I use the word 'I' in every sentence and harass people.
+I am selfless when I do the right thing, see the needs of a neighbor, put in the extra work for no gain, and provide to people.

+## Write about a good discovery you have made (big or small). ##
+THe biggest discovery I have made over the past year and int his life is that African Americans are life-giving.
+They have deep faith, they live poetically, they are strong, and they are overcomers.
+They inspire me to let go of prejudices and live another day for the higher good set before mankind.

+## What modern technolgoical deice takes up most of your time? ##
+Instagram takes up most of my time.
+I see all the photos of someone grabbing my attention.
+She looks like the perfect, ideal Southern woman, and virgin.
+SHe looks liek the able, cofident, free, and singing woman.
+This appears as everything I am not.
+I have actually let it eat up my time, and devour my heart with anger, and violence.
+I also use this device to share my photography and sketches.
+Why do I need to put everything online?
+It eats up everything.

+## What would you like to apolgoize to you, and for what? ##
+I would like to apologize to a musician for expressing all of my heartache and heartbreak and violence over womanhood and relationships.
+I guess I seem entitled.
+I could not, can not apolgoize.
+THere was never a response.
+All I felt was pulled to face my loudest triggers and insecurities.

+## Write about something nice a stranger did for you. ##
+Once, I lost my temper at Starbucks.
+I threw the coffee cup on the ground.
+I looked pathetic.
+I was a horrible person.
+One stranger pardoned me and prayed for me from her car.
+Another straner prayed with me near a tree to help me stay grounded in reality.

 ## Have you ever lived in another country besides your country of birth?
 Would you want to? ##
 I have lived in Scotland, Ireland, and Argentina.
 I am grateful I rowed with the Scottish.
 I remember being alone in the dark and feeling lost when miraculously my Scottish rowing coach found me walking before practice.
 I love that I went to music concerts in Ireland.
 I am grateful for the readings and church services in Spanish in Argentina.